Oil Pollution and Prevention

 Oil-Regeneration-Process

-Table: Oil Regeneration Environmental Impact
+Oil Regeneration Environmental Impact: Chemical-Enhanced Oil Recovery

 Chemical Enhanced Oil Recovery (EOR) is a pivotal technique in the oil industry, offering a way to extract more oil from existing fields.
 However, this method raises concerns regarding its Environmental Impact, especially Waste Management and the Greenhouse Effect.